-I completed an MSc in Polar and Alpine Change at the University of Sheffield in September.
+I completed an MSc in Polar and Alpine Change at the University of Sheffield.
 My dissertation was titled 'How will the decline of sea-ice in the Russian Arctic seas influence phytoplankton productivity?' and involved analysis of satellite imagery, as well as modelling of sea ice, nutrient availability and sea surface temperature as key controls over phytoplankton growth.
 During my Masters I spent 6 weeks at UNIS (Svalbard), where I took a course in 'Melt Season Dynamics'.

 I graduated from a BSc in Physical Geography from Sheffield in 2014.
 My undergraduate dissertation used data collected over 6 weeks on several glaciers in Switzerland to analyse the effect of supraglacial debris layer thickness and grain size on glacier melt.